 Crupellarius (pl.
 Crupellarii)

-A heavily armored gladiator whose fighting style came from Gaul.
-A typical crupellarius was armored in lorica segmentata, carried a manica on his hands and wielded a gladius and a scutum (sometimes a smaller shield).
-His helmet was in the shape of a punched metal basket, with small holes for eyes and mouth – similar to a medieval cup – shaped helmet.
-The large weight of the armor meant that the crupellarii could only be very strong men.
-In the fight, he took the defensive side, taking counter – attacks and awaiting his opponents’ moment of weakness.
+A heavily armoured gladiator whose fighting style came from Gaul.
+A typical crupellarius was armoured in lorica segmentata, carried a manica in his hands and wielded a gladius and a scutum (sometimes a smaller shield).
+His helmet was in the shape of a punched metal basket, with small holes for eyes and mouth – similar to a medieval cup-shaped helmet.
+The large weight of the armour meant that the crupellarii could only be very strong men.
+In the fight, he took the defensive side, taking counter-attacks and awaiting his opponents’ moment of weakness.

 The Roman historian, Tacitus, mentions crupellarii in the first century CE.
 During the reign of Tiberius, an uprising of Sacrovir and Florus in Gaul in 21 CE took place, in which the armed rebels were dressed as later Roman gladiators.